chef/chef-web-docs/chef_master/source/resource_reference.rst

 ``sensitive``
   **Ruby Type:** true, false | **Default Value:** ``false``

-  Ensure that sensitive resource data is not logged by the chef-client.
+  Ensure that sensitive resource data is not logged by the Chef Infra Client.